-The Disability Services Testing Center provides proctoring services for students connected with the Office of Disability Services at Georgia Tech.
+The Disability Services Testing Center provides proctoring services for students registered with the Office of Disability Services at Georgia Tech.
 The Testing Center staff is dedicated to providing an excellent experience for students and faculty.

 Testing Center Procedures

 - Students who choose to test in the Testing Center should schedule appointments for each test as early as possible.
 We encourage students to schedule all exams within the first two weeks of the semester.
-If this is not possible, students must schedule testing appointments a full five (5) working days in advance, up to the minute.
+If this is not possible, students must schedule testing appointments a full five (5) days in advance, up to the minute.
 Students must schedule appointments through Accommodate.
 Students are expected to adhere to this policy in order for the testing process to proceed smoothly and efficiently.

-7.)
-All violations of academic integrity will be reported to the Office of Student Integrity and course instructor.
+- All violations of academic integrity will be reported to the Office of Student Integrity and course instructor.

-8.)
-In addition to the points listed above, students are encouraged to review the Policy Changes to Testing Center Procedures available in the Policy Library.
+- In addition to the points listed above, students are encouraged to review the Policy Changes to Testing Center Procedures available in the Policy Library.